cesar-douady/open-lmake/doc/src/rules.md

 This attribute defines the name which the temporary dir available for job execution is mounted on (cf. [namespaces](namespaces.html)).

-If `None`, `''` or not specified, this dir is not mounted.
+If `None`, `''` or not specified, this dir is not mounted, else, it must be an absolute path.
-Else, it must be an absolute path.
+If view already exists, it must be (preferably empty) dir, else it must be a top-level name (e.g `/a` but not `/a/b`).

 ### [`use_script`](unit_tests/use_script.html#:~:text=use%5Fscript%20%3D%20True)